beginning of content

 Consider whether you can afford this surgery and if it will give you the results you expect.

 Medicare doesn't cover the cost of cosmetic surgery, and often private health insurance doesn't either.
-If a tummy tuck is done for reconstructive reasons, part of the costs may be covered.
+If a tummy tuck is done for reconstructive reasons, part of your costs may be covered.

 Age

-The Medical Board of Australia have guidelines for providing cosmetic medical and surgical procedures for patients under the age of 18.
+The Medical Board of Australia has guidelines about providing cosmetic surgery for patients under the age of 18 years.

 How do I choose a surgeon?

-If you are considering a tummy tuck, it is important to choose a surgeon you feel comfortable with and who will speak to you honestly about the benefits and risks of the surgery.
+If you are thinking of having a tummy tuck, choose a surgeon you feel comfortable with and who will speak to you honestly about the benefits and risks of the surgery.

 The Australian Health Practitioner Regulation Agency (AHPRA) has a register of medical practitioners.
 You can check this register to ensure your surgeon is a Fellow of the Royal Australasian College of Surgeons (RACS).
 You can also check if the surgeon has had any serious disciplinary action taken against them.